Skip to content

 The timing is the part to lock in.
 The notification is generally due by the last day of the group’s financial year — the reporting year to which it relates.
 For a group with a 31 December year-end, that means the notification falls due on 31 December of the reporting year itself.
 Note how early that is relative to the report: the notification is due at the end of the year, while the report is due a full twelve months later.
 A group that treats them as a single event will file the notification and then, in effect, forget that the harder filing is still a year away.

 Because the notification identifies the reporting entity, it also has to be right about that entity.
-If the group changes which entity will file — for instance, by appointing a surrogate — that change has to be reflected accurately, because the whole point of the notification is to tell the authority where to look.
+The UAE regime keeps this simple: it is the UAE-resident Ultimate Parent Entity that files, and the notification names that entity — so the detail that has to be accurate is the confirmation of the parent as the reporting entity, because the whole point of the notification is to tell the authority where to look.

 The CbC report — the substantive filing